 Abigail is a theatre director and filmmaker from Auckland, New Zealand.
 Over the last ten years she has been working as an actor, director, and costume assistant in New Zealand film, theatre and television.

 Abigail has worked as costume assistant on various feature films including Lovebirds, The Weight of Elephants, and Slow West.

 Theatre directing credits include collaborative works The Height of the Eiffel Tower (New York Fringe Festival 2010 and Edinburgh Fringe 2014) and Nick (Edinburgh Fringe 2013).

 As an actor, Abigail’s credits include Brave Donkey (short film), Piece of My Heart (telefeature) and Outrageous Fortune (TV series).

-Kate is a creative producer at Notable Pictures and has worked as Theatre Editor at arts and culture website The Pantograph Punch.
-In 2015, Kate completed a Master of Dramaturgy at the Victorian College of Arts, Melbourne and works as a dramaturg and script consultant across theatre and screen.
+Kate has worked as Theatre Editor at New Zealand arts and culture website The Pantograph Punch and as a writer and creative producer for Notable Pictures.
+With Flyleaf Films, she wrote and produced award-winning short film Eleven and Theodora.
 She's currently developing a slate of work which includes a television comedy series and several feature films with Skin and Blister Films.

 Kate originally trained at Toi Whakaari: New Zealand Drama School and in 2015 completed a Master of Dramaturgy at the Victorian College of Arts, University of Melbourne.
 She consistently works as a dramaturg and script consultant in theatre and film.